quasar42/auto-restart/README.md

 * `-i <time>, --interval <time>` Interval in seconds specified by `<time>` between individual tries to reboot.
 Default value is 900 seconds.
 * `-t <end-time>, --time <end-time>` Specifies until what `<end-time>` should the script try to reboot the PC.
 It has to be in 24-hour format (e.g., starting the script at 23:00 and setting -t 04:00 will result in 5 hour time window in which the script will try to reboot the system).
 Default value is "5:00".
 * `-u <time>, --uptime <time>` Sets threshold for uptime.
 If the computer is running longer than `<time>` it will try to reboot.
 Parameter is expected in hours.
+* `-r, --human-readable` Prints network traffic sizes in power of 1000 (e.g., 4.8 M).
+* `-d, --dry-run` Won't reboot if the parameters are met, just prints a message.